-Figure 16 below indicates the serum uric acid levels of Cohort #3 from the Phase 1a clinical trial, in which subjects received a fixed amount of pegsiticase alone (at the same pegsiticase dose levels as Cohort #9, the Pegsiticase Cohort, of the Phase 1b clinical trial, for which complete 30 day observation data is not yet available), and, from the Phase 1b clinical trial, Cohort #1 (SVP-Rapamycin Cohort), Cohort #2 (SEL-212 Cohort), Cohort #3 (SVP-Rapamycin Cohort) and Cohort #4 (SEL-212 Cohort).
-The serum uric acid levels were measured at baseline and days seven, 14, 21 and 30 in all subjects from the Phase 1b clinical trial.
-As expected, SVP-Rapamycin alone had no relevant effect on reducing serum uric acid levels across the SVP-Rapamycin Cohorts, as such levels remained relatively constant during the 30-day period.
-In Cohort #2 from the Phase 1b clinical trial, which received the lowest dose of SVP-Rapamycin co-administered with pegsiticase, we observed that four out of five subjects tested maintained serum uric acid levels below 6 mg/dl through day 21 of the trial.
-We also observed that four out of five subjects in Cohort #4 from the Phase 1b clinical trial, which received the second lowest dose of SVP-Rapamycin co-administered with pegsiticase, maintained levels of serum uric acid of less than 0.1 mg/dl through day 30.
+Figure 18 below indicates the serum uric acid levels of Cohort #3 from the Phase 1a clinical trial, in which subjects received a fixed amount of pegsiticase alone (at the same 0.4 mg/kg pegsiticase dose level as Cohort #9, the Pegsiticase Cohort, of the Phase 1b clinical trial).
+Figure 18 below also indicates the serum uric acid levels of Cohort #9 (Pegsiticase Cohort), Cohort #1 (SVP-Rapamycin Cohort), Cohort #2 (SEL-212 Cohort), Cohort #3 (SVP-Rapamycin Cohort), Cohort #4 (SEL-212 Cohort), Cohort #5 (SVP-Rapamycin Cohort) and Cohort #6 (SEL-212 Cohort) from the Phase 1b clinical trial.
+In Figure 18 below, observational data is presented for all cohorts in which subjects have reached the end of the 30-day observation period.
+In these subjects, serum uric acid levels were measured at baseline and days seven, 14, 21 and 30.
+As expected, SVP-Rapamycin alone had no relevant effect on reducing serum uric acid levels across the SVP-Rapamycin co-administered with pegsiticase, we observed that four out of five subjects in Cohort #4 from the Phase 1b clinical trial, which received the second lowest dose of SVP-Rapamycin co-administered with pegsiticase, maintained levels of serum uric acid of less than 0.1 mg/dl through day 30.
+For Cohort #6 (SEL-212 Cohort), we observed that each of the five subjects maintained levels of serum uric acid levels by day 30.

-Figure 16.
-Phase 1b Clinical Trial: Uric Acid Levels Across Four Phase 1b Cohorts (and Cohort #3 from the Phase 1a Clinical Trial)
+Figure 18.
+Phase 1b Clinical Trial: Uric Acid Levels Across Seven Phase 1b Cohorts (and Cohort #3 from the Phase 1a Clinical Trial)

-Figure 17 below shows the serum uric acid levels and uricase-specific ADA levels for each subject in Cohort #3 in the Phase 1a clinical trial in comparison to the serum uric acid levels and uricase-specific ADA levels for each subject in Cohort #4 in the Phase 1b clinical trial, a SEL-212 Cohort.
-Cohort #3 from the Phase 1a clinical trial is depicted in Figure 17 below for purposes of comparison against Cohort #4 from the Phase 1b clinical trial as the subjects in Cohort #3 from the Phase 1a clinical trial received the same dose level of pegsiticase that was used in Cohort #4 of the Phase 1b clinical trial.
-Cohort #4 from the Phase 1b clinical trial is depicted below in Figure 17, since the subjects in Cohort #4 from the Phase 1b clinical trial received a higher dose of SVP-Rapamycin than did the subjects in Cohort #2 in the Phase 1b clinical trial, the other SEL-212 Cohort for which 30-day observation period data from the Phase 1b clinical trial is available.
+Figure 19 below shows the serum uric acid levels and uricase-specific ADA levels for each subject in Cohort #3 of the Phase 1a clinical trial and Cohort #9 (Pegsiticase Cohort) of the Phase 1b clinical trial for comparison to the serum uric acid levels and uricase-specific ADA levels for each subject in Cohort # 4 (SEL-212 Cohort) and Cohort #6 (SEL-212 Cohort) in the Phase 1b clinical trial.
+Cohort #3 from the Phase 1a clinical trial is depicted in Figure 19 along with Cohort #9 from the Phase 1b clinical trial for purposes of comparison against Cohort #4 and Cohort #6 from the Phase 1b clinical trial because the subjects in these cohorts received the same fixed dose of pegsiticase.
+In addition, Cohort #4 from the Phase 1b clinical trial is depicted below in Figure 19 because the subjects in Cohort #4 from the Phase 1b clinical trial because these subjects received a higher dose of SVP-Rapamycin the did the subjects in Cohort #2 in the Phase 1b clinical trial because these subjects received the highest dose of SVP-Rapamycin tested to date-higher than both Cohorts #2 and #4.